Criticism of Google: Potential security threats

 Google's Street View has been criticized for providing information that could potentially be useful to terrorists.
 In the United Kingdom during March 2010, Liberal Democrats MP Paul Keetch and unnamed military officers criticized Google for including pictures of the entrance to the British Army Special Air Service (SAS) base, stating that terrorists might use the information to plan attacks.
 Google responded that it "only takes images from public roads and this is no different to what anyone could see traveling down the road themselves, therefore there is no appreciable security risk."
-Military sources stated that "It is highly irresponsible for military bases, especially special forces, to be pictured on the internet. [...]
+Military sources stated that "It is highly irresponsible for military bases, especially special forces, to be pictured on the internet. ...
 The question is, why risk a very serious security breach for the sake of having a picture on a website?"
 Google was subsequently forced to remove images of the SAS base and other military, security and intelligence installations, admitting that its trained drivers had failed to not take photographs in areas banned under the Official Secrets Act.
 In 2008, Google complied with requests from The Pentagon to remove Street View images of the entrances to military bases.

 Politics

 Scope of influence

 Despite being one of the world's largest and most influential companies, unlike many other technology companies, Google does not disclose its political spending.
 In August 2010, New York City Public Advocate Bill de Blasio launched a national campaign urging the corporation to disclose all of its political spending.
 In the 2010s, Google spent about $150 million on lobbying, largely related to privacy protections and regulation of monopolies.
 Google sponsors several non-profit lobbying groups, such as the Coalition for a Digital Economy (Coadec) in the UK.
 Google has sponsored meetings of the conservative Competitive Enterprise Institute who have had speakers including libertarian Republican and Tea Party member, and Senator for Kentucky, Rand Paul.

 Peter Thiel stated that Google had too much influence on the Obama administration, claiming that the company "had more power under Obama than Exxon had under Bush 43".
 There are many revolving door examples between Google and the U.S. government.
 This includes: 53 revolving door moves between Google and the White House; 22 former White House officials who left the administration to work for Google and 31 Google executives who joined the White House; 45 Obama for America campaign staffers leaving for Google or Google controlled companies; 38 revolving door moves between Google and government positions involving national security, intelligence or the Department of Defense; 23 revolving door moves between Google and the State Department; and 18 Pentagon officials moving to Google.

-Additionally, studies found that employees of Alphabet donated largely to support the election of candidates from the Democratic Party.
+As of 2018, studies found that employees of Alphabet donated largely to support the election of candidates from the Democratic Party.
+In 2023, Alphabet lobbied on antitrust issues and three particular antitrust bills, spending $7.43 million in the first quarter of 2023, lobbying the federal government and more money in the second quarter of 2023, than in any quarter since 2018.